techidaily/site-games-able/source/_posts/fix-your-faulty-ps4-joystick-a-comprehensive-troubleshooting-guide.md

 ### 4\.
 Try Connecting the PS4 Controller Elsewhere

  At this point, if you haven't already, you should try connecting the PS4 controller that's having problems to another device.
-If you have similar problems when[using the PS4 controller on a PS5](https://www.makeuseof.com/use-ps4-controller-on-ps5/) , your PC, a friend's PS4, or a smartphone, then your controller is likely faulty.
+If you have similar problems when [using the PS4 controller on a PS5](https://www.makeuseof.com/use-ps4-controller-on-ps5/) , your PC, a friend's PS4, or a smartphone, then your controller is likely faulty.

  It's also a good idea to try using another PS4 controller with your console, if possible.
 If you borrow a friend's DualShock 4 that you know works properly and find that it has issues with your system, something is probably wrong with your PS4's wireless connectivity.